Advancing Racial Justice and Equity

 As part of this effort, we will collaborate with organizations to determine key needs of BIPOC communities to better target grantmaking and support.
 Equally important, we will share ideas, resources and gain knowledge to improve our own practices.
 We will be on a learning and listening journey to understand how to best support local organizations as they develop and/or advance their work in their communities.
 For the first year of this exploration, we will center the work in our backyard, Washington, DC, while also engaging in conversations with other communities where we have existing relationships.

-In the coming months, we’ll be sharing the names of the organizations we’ll be supporting as well as publishing information about Humanity United’s own internal DEIJ work.
+In early 2022, we’ll be sharing the names of the organizations we’ll be supporting as well as publishing information about Humanity United’s own internal DEIJ work.